Ricochets on Asteroids II: Sensitivity of laboratory experiments of low velocity grazing impacts on substrate grain size: Trajectories

 \subsection{Restitution coefficients}

-Using the trajectories from the 12 tracked videos of ricochets discussed in Section \ref{sec:trajectories}, we measured the $x$ and $z$ components of the projectile velocity before and after the impact.
+Using the trajectories from the 12 tracked videos of ricochets discussed in Section \ref{sec:data}, we measured the $x$ and $z$ components of the projectile velocity before and after the impact.
 The ratio of the before and after $x$ velocity components we denote $e_x$ and the ratio of the before and after $z$ velocity components we denote $e_z$.
 These dimensionless numbers can be described as coefficients of restitution as a perfectly elastic collision would give $e_x = e_z = 1$.

-For each substrate we have three tracked videos (twelve videos in total) and this gave us three measurements for the coefficients of restitution, $e_x$ and $e_z$, for each substrate.
-The scatter in the three measured values in each substrate for the horizontal coefficient of restitution $e_x$ were used to estimate an uncertainty $\sigma_{e_x}$.
+For each substrate we have three tracked videos (twelve videos in total), which gave us three measurements for the coefficients of restitution, $e_x$ and $e_z$.
+The three measured values in each substrate for the horizontal coefficient of restitution $e_x$ were used to estimate an uncertainty $\sigma_{e_x}$.
 We similarly estimated uncertainties $\sigma_z$ for the vertical coefficients of restitution.
 The mean values and uncertainties of the coefficients of restitution $e_x, e_z$ for each substrate are listed in Table \ref{tab:restitution} and are plotted as a function of mean grain size (using $\pi_{grain}$) in Figure \ref{fig:restitutions}.

 We computed effective friction coefficients for the spin up caused by frictional contact between the projectile and granular medium $\mu_{eff}$ as described in Section 3.3 by \citep{Wright_2020b}.
 The effective friction coefficient $\mu_{eff} = 2 R_p \dot \omega/ (5a_z)$ (equation 12 by \citealt{Wright_2020b}) is estimated from the measured angular acceleration $\dot \omega$ and vertical acceleration component $a_z$ of the marble projectile.
 The mean values and uncertainties of the effective friction coefficients $\mu_{eff}$ for each substrate are also listed in Table \ref{tab:restitution}, and are plotted as a function of mean grain size (using $\pi_{grain}$) in Figure \ref{fig:restitutions}.